History of SIEF

 The Science and Industry Endowment Fund was founded by statute (SIE Act) in 1926 at the same time as the predecessor organisation to CSIRO – the CSIR.

-The original endowment provided by the Federal Government was one hundred pounds.
+The original endowment provided by the Federal Government was one hundred thousand pounds.

 While the Fund has been quietly active since this time, CSIRO’s gift to the Fund in 2009, made possible from proceeds of its fast wireless local area network (WLAN) technology, has allowed it to be rejuvenated as an endowment mechanism for science in Australia.